John Bentley (football manager): Career

-Personal life
+Personal life and death

 Bentley was born in June 1860 in Chapeltown, a small village to the south of Darwen, between Bolton and Blackburn.
 His father ran the grocer's shop on Chapeltown high street, next door to the Chetham Arms public house.
 His older brothers Thomas and William joined in with the first games played under the Harrow rules, but John was too young to play until the Association Rules had been introduced.

-Family

 Bentley married and had three children.

-Death

 Bentley died aged 58, on 2 September 1918 at Fairhaven, Lytham St Annes.
 He was buried in St Anne's Churchyard, Chapeltown, on 5 September 1918.